 Fuel Fund of Maryland is a private non-profit that may be able to help pay your gas/electric/bulk fuel costs once you have applied to OHEP.
 You can only utilize this assistance once every 12 months.
-Fuel Fund is an income-eligible program that serves the following needs/areas.
+Fuel Fund is a program that serves the following needs/areas.